 Yet throughout this period, the statutory damage of \$250 was actually collected in only two cases.
 In Tiffany Productions v.
 Dewing (D. Md.
 1930) 50 F. 2d 911, a leading case, the minimum damage award of \$250 for each of the six feature pictures involved (in the four suits), aggregating \$1,500, was paid to the distributors who had commenced the four actions, plus a \$250 counsel fee in each action.
-The defendant had tendered into court, as actual damage, \$7.50 per feature picture which he claimed had been the maximum rental ever paid for feature pictures at the theater to which bicycled.
+The defendant had tendered into court, as actual damage, \$7.50 per feature pictures at the theater to which bicycled.
 The court sustained the right to minimum statutory damages.
 In the other instance, a default judgment of \$750 for three pictures obtained in the Northern Peninsula of Michigan, was paid a number of years later when the defendant found that he had to remove this cloud on title to sell a parcel of his real property.